 While these numbers may seem alarming, the good news is that most of those lacerations are superficial, and require little to no stitching at all.

 And many of them can be treated naturally at home.

 Although it’s pretty much impossible to predict whether or not you’ll experience tearing during childbirth, there are some things you can do during labor to minimize the risk of perineal trauma.

 Once you’re done here, don’t forget to jot down these 7 other things you should absolutely know about pushing during labor!

 Our bodies tense up in a natural response to pain.

-To achieve a successful natural birth, to avoid damaging your pelvic floor, slowing down or stalling your labor, getting exhausted, potentially increasing your risk of medical intervention, it is important that you relax your body.
+To achieve a successful natural birth, avoid damaging your pelvic floor, slowing down or stalling your labor, potentially increasing your risk of medical intervention, it is important that you relax your body.

 One of the major keys to experiencing an overall relaxed birth is laboring at home for as long as possible.

 Those feel good hormones that are so easily released when you are feeling safe and comfortable will help make your baby’s birth a breeze.